How to achieve your goals

 Choose things you enjoy

-There's no point in planning to go to the gym if you don't like the gym, or eating apples if you don't like them.
-Try out new foods and new ways to move your body like joining a fun fitness or dance class.
+There's no point in taking part in an exercise you don't enjoy, or eating apples if you don't like them.
+Try out new foods and ways to move your body.
+We have plenty of fun workouts to choose from, just head over to Better at Home and take your pick!
 By focusing your goals on things you enjoy you will be more likely to achieve your goals.

 Don't obsess about your weight